n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 #### <abbr>ZWJ</abbr> additional sequences ####

-In addition to the above <abbr>ZWJ</abbr> sequence categories, there are 13 standalone, but uncategorized, <abbr>ZWJ</abbr> sequences defined in Unicode.
+In addition to the above <abbr title="Zero-Width Joiner">ZWJ</abbr> sequence categories, there are 13 standalone, but uncategorized, <abbr title="Zero-Width Joiner">ZWJ</abbr> sequences defined in Unicode.

   - "Heart on fire"
   - "Mending heart"